 Earlier this year, when she was writing her best-selling religious thriller Pentecost, she interviewed me about my book Nail Your Novel.
 Now she’s invited me back to quiz me about writing My Memories of a Future Life – and we discuss the differences between literary and genre fiction, developing characters, using research and honing prose style.
 We also laughed rather a lot.

-Character, characters for literary fiction, deepen your story, Fix and Finish With Confidence, having ideas, how to write a book, how to write a literary novel, interview, Joanna Penn, literary fiction, My Memories of a Future Life, Nail Your Novel: Why Writers Abandon Books and How You Can Draft, novels, Planning, podcast, poetry, polishing, posts at Creative Penn, prose style, publishing, research, research for literary fiction, revising, Rewriting, Roz Morris, self-publishing, The Creative Penn, wright a book, write a book, writing a novel - Nail Your Novel, writing business, Writing Characters Who'll Keep Readers Captivated: Nail Your Novel, writing life
+Character, characters for literary fiction, deepen your story, Fix and Finish With Confidence, having ideas, how to write a book, how to write a literary novel, interview, Joanna Penn, literary fiction, My Memories of a Future Life, novels, Planning, podcast, poetry, polishing, posts at Creative Penn, prose style, publishing, research, research for literary fiction, revising, Rewriting, Roz Morris, self-publishing, The Creative Penn, wright a book, write a book, writing a novel - Nail Your Novel, writing business, Writing Characters Who'll Keep Readers Captivated: Nail Your Novel, writing life

 I’ve been interviewed today at a blog called Everything.
 Everything is the online home of Chila Woychik, writer, poet, outspoken blogger and mistress of an empty dungeon because she takes no prisoners.
 Her collection of lyric essays and poetic memoir On Being A Rat will debut on Amazon on 3 October.
 One early reviewer writes: ‘Her prose sings; her poetry plants tactile, unforgettable images in your mind: “My tongue boils cold – it licked a star – .”